LoganThatcher/LoganThatcher.github.io/StoutKeepTactics.md

 ![Image of Units from the two teams](https://loganthatcher.com/images/SKT/BothArchers.png)

-These is a color variant of each unit for the two teams that are mirror imaged based on the direction of play.
+There are color variants of each unit for the two teams that are mirror images based on the direction of play.